fillumina/Calculator/README.md

 # Interpreter

 This is an easy to configure, flexible interpreter.
-It's working is very simple but effective.